 Who said stones and runes can’t be all you need to have fun?
 Certainly not the gamers of ancient times.
 In this course led by Game Master and mythologist Dr. John Bucher, we’ll dive deep into the world of ancient games, exploring the symbols, cultural context, and uses of games played over 1000 years ago.
 We’ll look at the history and mythology that gave rise to them, as well as basic tenets of game theory and human psychology as they apply to game playing.
 Along the way, we’ll have the opportunity to play some of these games together, trying our hands at a different game with ancient origins each week.
 By the end of our time together, not only will you have a deep understanding of the ancient roots of games, but also a sense of why games have always been an important part of making sense of our world and the ways in which they remain a part of how we play today.

 Syllabus at a Glance

-This course includes three total sessions, each lasting 1.5 hours on three Mondays beginning May 16, skipping May 30.
+This course includes three total sessions, each lasting 1.5 hours.

 Outside of class, students who wish to dive deeper into course material will have access to optional readings.
 Students will also be encouraged to play with each other or those in their own communities on their own time, too!